TalMizrahii/AP1Project2/README.md

 # Compile using makefile.
 $ make
 ```
-  you can choose witch data file to run:
+  you can choose which data file to run:

 ```bash
 # Run iris